Summer Season Means More Teen Drivers

 - Distraction is a key factor in 58% of teen crashes in that 16-19 years age group, according to analysis of video footage of 1,691 moderate to severe crashes six seconds before they took place.

 Talk with your new driver(s) about the dangers and choices they may face behind the wheel to ensure they’re prepared as best as possible for whatever comes their way as they gain experience.
-If you or your loved one have been in a car accident, contact Boughter Sinak today for a free evaluation.
+If you or your loved one have been injured in a car accident, contact Boughter Sinak today for a free evaluation.

 Source: Teen Driver Source